cettia/asity/1.0.0-Beta1/index.md

 <h1>Asity</h1>
 <h4 class="subheader">Build I/O framework-agnostic applications on the JVM</h4>

-Asity is a lightweight abstraction layer for I/O frameworks which is designed to build applications that can run on any full-stack framework, any micro framework or any raw server for the JVM.
+Asity is a lightweight abstraction layer for I/O frameworks which is designed to build applications that can run on any full-stack framework, any micro framework or any raw server on the JVM.

 Atmosphere 2, Grizzly 2, Java WebSocket API 1, Netty 4, Play 2, Servlet 3, Vert.x 2 are now supported.